1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 By contributors to Kiplinger.com's Wealth Creation channel

-We asked credentialed financial advisers and attorneys, whose columns appear on our Wealth Creation Channel, to share what they’re telling their clients … about what’s going on, why and what they should be doing about it.
+We asked credentialed financial advisers and attorneys, whose columns appear on our Wealth Creation Channel, to share what they tell their clients to do during times like these and the days of almost 1,200-point drops back in February 2018.
 Here’s what 20 of them had to say.

 Comments are suppressed in compliance with industry guidelines.
 Click here to learn more and read more articles from the author.